BlizzCrafter/MonoGame.RuntimeBuilder/README.md

 ### Tutorial

-Using the MonoGame.RuntimeBuilder is fairly easy.
-You could use it for example in a fresh WindowsForms project like this:
+Using the MonoGame.RuntimeBuilder is fairly easy:

 ```c